vadimdemedes/ink/migrate.md

 ## Breaking changes

-### Text must be wrapped in `<Text>` component ([#299](https://github.com/vadimdemedes/ink/pull/299))
+### Text must be wrapped in a `<Text>` component ([#299](https://github.com/vadimdemedes/ink/pull/299))

-There are much more details on this change in the linked PR above, but the TLDR is that all text must be wrapped in [`<Text>`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#text) component now.
-Otherwise Ink will throw an error like this:
+There are many more details on this change in the linked PR above, but the TLDR is that all text must be wrapped in a [`<Text>`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#text) component now.
+Otherwise, Ink will throw an error like this:

 > Text string "Hello World" must be rendered inside <Text> component

-If you've used to building apps with React Native, Ink now has the same requirement in regards to text so it should feel familiar to you.
+If you're used to building apps with React Native, Ink now has the same requirement in regards to text so it should feel familiar to you.

 ```jsx
 // Before